 If there are unpainted metal places under your car that are prone to rust, buy a can of rubberized undercoating and spray on a protective coat, keeping in mind that it needs to be reapplied yearly.
 Be careful not to spray this coating near any exhaust components that can get hot because products like this can be very flammable.
-For collectors, if you're worried about keeping your car in original condition, a coat of WD-40 will also work.
-You can also stuff a sock in the exhaust pipe so that small animals won't find a new place to set up camp, but be sure to remove it before you start the car again.
+For collectors, if you're worried about keeping your vehicle in original condition, a coat of WD-40 will also work.
+You can also stuff a sock in the exhaust pipe so that small animals, like rodents, won't find a new place to set up camp, but be sure to remove it before you start the car again.

 Mice and other small animals can create trouble if they get inside your car.
 Even though there isn't a surefire way to protect your car from mice, there are steps you can take to make your car less appealing to them.
-"I usually go to the dollar store and buy the cheapest drier sheets I can find, and put those inside my vehicles," said Davin Reckow, claims parts specialist for Hagerty Collector Car Insurance.
-You can also place mothballs in socks and set them both inside and around the car, but you'll probably need to air out the cabin to get rid of that distinctive smell.
+"I usually go to the dollar store and buy the cheapest drier sheets I can find, and put those inside my vehicles," said Davin Reckow, parts specialist for Hagerty Collector Car Insurance.
+You can also place mothballs in socks and set them both inside and around the vehicle, but you'll probably need to air out the cabin to get rid of that distinctive smell.
 Mousetraps work well outside the car, but never put them in your car.
 The last thing you want to find is a dead mouse on your passenger seat, especially months later.
 If you are storing your car in your own garage at home, remember that pest poison traps can be hazardous to your pets.

 It's worthwhile to inflate your tires to a higher air pressure before storing your car because tires can slowly lose pressure over time and with temperature changes.
 However, don't exceed the tire's maximum air pressure, which is listed on the side of the tire, and be sure to fill all four tires to the correct air pressure when you take your car out of storage.
 If you already know one of your tires has a leak, replace it because it will deflate completely over time, and your car could end up kneeling on its rim.